jcdarwin/es6-bundler-demos/README.md

-Our focus is on the different ways of bundling ES6 modules for use in the browser, rather than on build tools in general, and for this reason we eschew here tools such as WebPack, Gulp, Grunt etc.
+Our focus is on the different ways of bundling ES6 modules for use in the browser, rather than on build tools in general, and for this reason we eschew here tools such as Gulp, Grunt etc.

 For our examples, we compile a very simple React application that loads another file (`Hello.js`) as an ES6 module.